The 4C’s and the Appearance Based Choice of Diamond (ABCD)

 Cut is a 4C’s attribute hardly mentioned when diamonds are quoted.
 It is however of major importance for the appearance of the diamond.
 The amount of light reflected back from the facets of the gem creates the look diamonds are famous for.
 Ideal cut is not a necessity but a bonus if it does not add to the price.
 Excellent and very good graded diamonds are safe choice, but anything under that must be approached with caution.

 Going down on colour is possible.
 I agree that the exceptionally white D, E and F grades are stunning.
-However G, H and even I colour, looks perfectly white.
-You just mustn’t present them next to a whiter stone to compare.
+However I,J and even K colour, looks white, if presented on its own and not next to a whiter stone to compare.
 Untrained eye will never notice the difference.
-Choosing colour H instead of E for example will award you with considerably larger stone with far greater appearance impact.
+Choosing colour J instead of F for example will award you with considerably larger stone with far greater appearance impact.

 We try to avoid high clarity when applying Appearance Based Diamond Choice.
 Clarity is the 4C’s segment one could safely save big and push far the size or/and colour of one’s diamond.
 Inclusions in SI 1 graded stones are usually invisible for the naked eye.
 They definitely do not affect the overall appearance of the diamond.
 The clarity grading system is based on size and number of inclusions and not on their colour and position within the stone.
 Diamond graded SI2 with small scattered white inclusions close to the girdle will appear much cleaner than one graded VS2 because of a single small black dot in the center of the table, reflected many times form the facets.
 The price however will be based not on the appearance but on the grading and the difference will be huge.